hitokiri-mata/katacoda-courses/kubernetes-containers/oci/step4-dive-pipeline.md

-This tool can also be added to your CI/CD pipelines to alert you when it encounters inneficient and bloated containers that surpass your defined thresholds.
+This tool can also be added to your CI/CD pipelines to alert you when it encounters inefficient and bloated containers that surpass your defined thresholds.

 Let's build two containers with the same Python code to illustrate the process for tuning containers.